Austin Gallery

 • Warms the bed from underneath, under normal bedding

-• Quilted pad fits like a fitted sheet — invisible in use
+• Quilted deep-pocket pad is invisible in use

 Cons